ynionjc/WeatheR/README.md

 # Features

-The application allows a user to view the current weahter of his own location.
+The application allows a user to view the current weather of his own location.
 The user search for the info of the weather in a diffrent cities.

 The application uses the API from [OpenWeatherMap](https://openweathermap.org/)